ontherays/AWS_Cloud_Foundations_Study_Notes/Module 6.md

 - 1-year term

 Per second billing available for On-Demand Instances, Reserved Instances, and Spot Instances that run Amazon Linux or Ubuntu

+**On-Demand Instances**
+- offer the most flexibility, with no long-term contract and low rates.
+- Short-term, spiky, or unpredictable workloads, Application development or testing **Spot Instances**
+- provide large scale at a significantly discounted price.
+- Applications with flexible start and end times•Applications only feasible at very low compute prices Users with urgent computing needs for large amounts of additional capacity
+**Reserved Instances**
+- are a good choice if you have predictable or steady-state compute needs (for example, an instance that you know you want to keep running most or all of the time for months or years).
+- Steady state or predictable usage workloads•Applications that require reserved capacity, including disaster recovery•Users able to make upfrontpayments to reduce total computing costs even further.

+**Dedicated Hosts** are a good choice when you have licensing restrictions for the software you want to run on Amazon EC2, or when you have specific compliance or regulatory requirements that preclude you from using the other deployment options.
+- Bring your own license (BYOL) •Compliance and regulatory restrictions•Usage and licensing tracking•Control instance placement AWS Training and Certification.

 ### **Four Pillars of Cost Optimization**